Head of School and English Department

 For the past 17 years, Holly has enjoyed teaching 8th grade English at Catlin Gabel School in Portland.
-She is currently serving as their “Teacher Leader” for grades 6-12 English and has co-led global learning trips to Costa Rica.
+She most recently served as their “Teacher Leader” for grades 6-12 English and has co-led global learning trips to Costa Rica.
 Holly also worked to design interdisciplinary curriculum for the school and has brought visiting authors and artists as part of their Distinguished Arts and Lecture series.

 In addition to teaching in a classroom setting, Holly has co-led outdoor trips with Catlin Gabel, was a lead instructor at Austin Nature and Science Center, and led backpacking trips for students with Adventures Cross Country, located in the Bay Area.
 Holly also taught middle school English, US civics, and art at an inner-city middle school in Chicago; she has taught English, US history, and drama to elementary and middle school students at The International School of the Peninsula in Palo Alto; and she taught high school English near Burlington, Vermont.